eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/configuration.md

 This section describes configuring the application to interact with services utilizing self-signed certificates.

 1. Open the build.gradle.kts file of the "core-logic" module.
-2. In the 'dependencies' block add the following two:
+2. In the 'dependencies' block, add the following two:
     ```Gradle
     implementation(libs.ktor.android)
     implementation(libs.ktor.logging)